PhysicsTing/OpenAI-Explore-Data-Completion/README.md

 # OpenAI-Explore-Data-Completion

-This is a simple exploring project to make use of OpenAI LLM API to process and complete previously incomplete Json data.
+This is a very simple experiment project to make use of OpenAI LLM API to process a josn file, and based on implicit information, fill in the gaps in json file.

 ## Use case scenario